 Recognising Everyone’s Achievements Through Inclusion For All

 This has many meanings: looking after your children at playtime; keeping your children safe online; ensuring our building is in good order; risk-assessing off-site activities; or taking action to prevent a threat.
 Every single member of Hague Bar Primary School staff has been trained to deal with these and other circumstances.
 Our robust Governing Body ensure upkeep of current policies and that they are actioned day to day.
-Our Designated Safeguarding Lead is Mrs Rachel Parry and her Deputy is Ms Louise Moore.
+Our Designated Safeguarding Lead is Mrs Rachel Parry and her Deputy is Mrs Sarah Ward.
+The Trust's Safeguarding Co-ordinator is Catherine Holyland email@example.com.
 They are always available to hear any concerns regarding a child's physical, mental or social well-being.If you suspect abuse please use this direct link ...
+Our dedicated Safeguarding email address is: firstname.lastname@example.org

 As a staff, we regularly collaborate with The Peak Edge Group of Schools to ensure a thorough and current examination of our delivery of teaching and learning.
-More recently, we have begun discussions with The True Learning Partnership: parents have been, and will continue to be, consulted and updated.
-Leaders and Governors of Hague Bar Primary School are seeking the very best future for our children.
+More recently, we have voluntarily academised with The True Learning Partnership.
+Leaders and Governors of Hague Bar Primary School seek the very best future for our children.